Use electronic Proof of Delivery (ePoD) to make life better.

 To learn more about AFS Electronic Proof of Delivery, contact Donald Quattrochio, Vice President of Inside Sales, by phoning him at +1-774-278-1038 or by e-mailing him HERE.

-Kathy Biallas has nearly 22 years of experience with technical writing, editing, and content management in the fields of computer software and healthcare.
+Kathy Biallas has more than 22 years of experience with technical writing, editing, and content management in the fields of computer software and healthcare.

 AFS™ Electronic Proof of Delivery (ePoD) is a mobile application used in the field to track a product’s activity from warehouse to customer delivery, supporting just-in-time electronic delivery confirmation including signature captures, photos, and GPS coordinates.
 It also tracks truck inventory on a real-time basis as well as providing a level of customer account information that enables your personnel to make fast and precise deliveries.